I am qualified for Medicaid and Medicare, so why am I still paying a monthly premium for my Part D drug plan?

 (3) Your plan is not a "basic" plan and includes "enhanced" features.

 You have chosen to enroll into a Medicare Part D prescription drug plan that offers "enhanced" features and does not qualify for the $0 monthly Low-Income Subsidy (LIS) premium.
 The $0 LIS premium only applies to Medicare Part D plans with "basic" or standard features.

-Using New Jersey as our 2021 example state that has a
+Using California as our 2022 example state that has a

-and does not qualify for the $0 premium even though the $7.30 premium is significantly
+and does not qualify for the $0 premium even though the $30.50 premium is

 If you are qualified for your state's Medicaid program, then you automatically qualify for the Medicare Part D Extra Help

 program, and the cost of your monthly Medicare Part D premiums will be covered up to a certain level – called your state’s Low-Income Subsidy (LIS) Benchmark Premium

 For example, if you live in a state with a benchmark premium of $25, the Medicare Part D

 Extra Help program will pay for your monthly premium up to this $25 level (or slightly above) and you will have a $0 premium when you enroll in a "basic" Medicare Part D plan with a premium around $25 or lower.